 If you will often use Autosweep toll roads, chances are you will encounter an event where your RFID cannot be read.
-For this reason, it is highly suggested that you bring with you your plastic card given by Autosweep after RFID installation at all times.
+For this reason, it is highly suggested that you bring with you your plastic card given to you at an Autosweep RFID loading station.

 You can check your Autosweep balance via SMS